-The average airplane maintains a cargo and in cabin temperature of 18c – 22c in flight.
-This is no lower that a standard setting on commercial air conditioning or residential air conditioning.
+The average aeroplane maintains a cargo and in-cabin temperature of 18c – 22c in flight.
+This is no lower than a standard-setting on the commercial air conditioning or residential air conditioning.
 However, while in a seated position (still in your Hawaiian shirt and extra short shorts) this has most passengers feeling too cold.

 So why so cold?

-Tight confined spaces and lots of bodies, coughing and sneezing with no venation..
+Tightly confined spaces and lots of bodies, coughing and sneezing with no ventilation.
 Air Bourne viruses and sickness are warded off by the cloak of cold air coming in from air conditioning vents in planes.
-If you are dressed correctly, using the air con can actually stop you getting sick rather than making you catch a cold.
+If you are dressed correctly, using the air con can actually stop you from getting sick rather than making you catch a cold.

 In an enclosed cabin, someone that may be carrying a life treating illness can contaminate your air.
 This can be from as much as up to 5 rows away from yours.
 Unfortunately its not the plane that is dirty but sick people that make us ill on flights.
 Therefore, air conditioning could be saving your life.
 So instead of shivering on the flight, wrap up warm or ask for a blanket.
 Deep breathing can also help with feeling warmer.